Here are pointers to some highlights of the server#

-Here we are just presenting a bit of information to hopefully make you eager to dig around a bit more by yourself.
-New information is added at the top, hence the strange numbering. #
+Here we are just presenting a bit of information to hopefully make you eager to dig around a bit more by yourself or (see end of page) to help us improve the server. #

 - Have a look at News!If you like what you see, go to previous months, also!

 - Learn some surprising facts (stories, pictures) by checking some of the by some 500 stories written by members of the consortium under Geography/About/Main_Ideas/Current_List_of_Stories, a collection growing all the time.

 - Explore the pictures via a table with an overview.
 It shows for each country for which more than a few pictures are available the number of pictures, the number of top quality 360°interactive panoramas including some 80 interactive movies.
 The third entry shows the number of pictures in the special story section of the country.
 Altogether there are some 45.000 pictures and 4.000 interactive panoramas from all over the world.
 This does not take into account the huge collection of pictures of Austria.

 - Some of the best picture collections with good and usual bilingual descriptions are from Gerhard Huber, to mention one person.
 There are by now some 30.000 pictures from all of the world, and often taken at different times.
 Like the ones on Syria were taken in 2009, when much that is now in ruins still was standing.
 For a full list see Geography/Pictures_and_Panoramas.

 - The currently leading authors of stories are G. Jontes and AirPano.
 Just look at the growing list of stories!
 However, there are also very interesting reports by e.g. Hohmann and many others.